-At time of writing in August 2018, I’m a 70-year-old retired mechanical engineer, proud father of two lovely daughters and grateful grandfather of four handsome young grandsons, aged between 2 years and 12 years.
+At time of writing this article in August 2018, I was a 70-year-old retired mechanical engineer, otherwise known as “The Wealthy Sage” on social media, and proud father of two lovely daughters and grateful grandfather of four handsome young grandsons, aged between 2 years and 12 years.

 Apart from accumulating knowledge in engineering and project management, overseas assignments have instilled in me great admiration for other cultures, people I’ve met, appreciation of many places, a wide range of cuisines and a great passion for travel.

-My hobby is photography and, in particular, I enjoy curating feature hubs on Instagram, where my name is Will @viewsightandmind, the founder and curator of the following accounts:
+My hobby is photography and, in particular, I enjoy curating feature hubs on Instagram.
+My name is Will Banks and I am the founder and curator of the following Instagram accounts:

 The Aim of this Website

-The aim of this website, “the Wealthy Sage”, is to chronicle my retirement journey to establish and operate an online business, driven by a desire to monetise the above social media accounts.
+The aim of The Wealthy Sage website is to chronicle my retirement journey to establish and operate an online business, driven by a desire to monetise the above social media accounts.
 This adventure should interest home-based and small business owners, budding entrepreneurs and Internet marketers of all experience levels.
-It’s been an arduous journey and taken around eight months to reach the point I feel comfortable enough to write about the subject.
-In the medium-to-long term, however, I’m seeking to provide quality training products and business coaching for those seeking to do business online.
+It’s been an arduous journey and it took almost a year to reach the point I felt comfortable enough to write about the subject.
+In the medium-to-long term, however, the aim is to provide quality training products and business coaching for those seeking to do business online.

 Prior to sharing my recent journey and lessons learned, I’d like to present a synopsis of my life adventure.
 It’s a story I’d like to describe as productive but also one in which I’ve had my share of trials and tribulations.
-As always, it is life’s rich tapestries that dictates and shape outcomes and provides the context for one’s development.
+As always, it is life’s rich tapestries that dictate and shape outcomes and these provide the context for development of The Wealthy Sage website.

 MY EARLY LIFE: